Veterinary oncology

 Veterinary oncology is a subspecialty of veterinary medicine that deals with cancer diagnosis and treatment in animals.
 Cancer is a major cause of death in pet animals.
 In one study, 45% of the dogs that reached 10 years of age or older died of cancer.

 Skin tumors are the most frequently diagnosed type of tumor in domestic animals for two reasons: 1. constant exposure of animal skin to the sun and external environment, 2. skin tumors are easy to see because they are on the outside of the animal.

+History

+Specialised veterinary oncology training became available in the 21st century.

+Treatment

+The most effective method of treating cancer in animals is surgery.
+Surgery may involve a marginal excision, where just the capsule is excised; wide excision, where a wider area surrounding the capsule (typically 2–3cm) is excised; or radical excision, where the entire compartment is excised, often taking the form of an amputation.